Bumblebee behaviour 2

 Keeping warm

-Above left is a photograph of a Bombus pratorum worker resting on bare ground.
+Below is a photograph of a Bombus pratorum worker resting on bare ground.
 It was a cloudy/sunny day with a cold wind.
 She had been foraging on nearby flowers.
 The ground she is resting on faced south and was warmed up by the sun when it shone, so her flattened posture would have brought her into contact with this warm soil, and enabled her to use less of her nectar store for her return flight home.

-On the left are Bombus hortorum workers inside a courgette flower.
+Below are Bombus hortorum workers inside a courgette flower.
 Bumblebees love courgette flowers and stay in them a long time, especially on cold days as the temperature inside the flower is much higher than that of the outside.
 Males will even spend the night inside them.

 Nest searching by queens